17 June, Friday

 The airport in Bratislava was overcast after the cheap Ryanair flight from Dublin and I had to wait half an hour for a two-hour coach trip to Wien Hauptbahnhof.
 We passed through Hainburg and the sun was shining in Vienna.
 After a quick burger I was on a train to Graz for another two and a half hours.
 It emptied out at Wiener Neustadt.
 A nearby blonde who was standing until then took my fancy.
 Neck-length hair, rimless glasses, aged about thirty, she got up and passed to the toilet before journey’s end and it was then I saw she too was well built.
 This is Austria.

 The Hotel Strasser is near the station, which will be handy for getting out of here, twice.
-Given that I’ve come so far, I will go to Klagenfurt in the morning.
+Given that I’ve come so far, I will go to Klagenfurt too.
 At reception a young girl with glasses mentioned schlafen and Dusche after I described my long journey but I left sleeping for later.
 Even after a shower there was no spring in my step, though, heading into town.
 I had a drink and something to eat in Flann O’Brien’s; something of a barn of a place with multiple seating areas.
 Then I tried Molly Malone’s.
 It was long and dark but it didn’t do much for me either.
 Thankfully neither place was full of smoke.

 I headed back to the hotel before midnight.
-The room is small and the bed is narrow – it’s a box room – but I’m away from the Gürtel.
+The room is small and the bed is narrow – it’s a box room – but I’m on the side away from the Gürtel.
 In Klagenfurt I’m going to visit the Robert Musil museum.
 Then I’ll get something for lunch.
 Then I’ll watch the Ireland match.
 Later I’ll come back to Graz.

-6pm Molly Malone’s: once I got down from the Schlossberg I thought I should go into one or two churches but the cathedral was closed.
+6 pm in Molly Malone’s: once I got down from the Schlossberg I thought I should go into one or two churches but the cathedral was closed.
 I could hear organ music.
 I’d mistakenly gone into the Mausoleum beside it, first.
 A bored blonde on the desk sighed impatiently at my harmless error.
 This bitch was singularly lacking in Austrian charm.

 I did see the stained glass crucifixion containing Hitler and Mussolini in the Stadtpfarrkirche.
 Then I ended up just walking around rather aimlessly e.g. failing to find a particular independent bookshop off Lendplatz but passing two Laufhäuser while doing so.
 For a sunny day my neck was cold.
 Maybe I shouldn’t have left the window open last night.